Estecka/mc-Shifting-Wares/README.md

 - **Cartographers are excluded from generating more different maps than they would in vanilla.** Maps they create are never forgotten by the game, and lock their structures from appearing on other maps.
 This would cause issues with Daily Rerolls, as cartographers would generate a lot of maps that would never be sold.
 If you don't use Daily Rerolls and wish to let them generate new maps, you can roll-back to version 1.0.1 of the mod for now.

-## Known issues

-- **When a cartographer re-rolls depleted trades in a world set to generate with no structures**, they may have trouble generating their highest level trades.
-In particular, it is impossible for them to yield a Master level trade, unless they reroll several specific trade slots at once.
-*High-level trades are never definitely lost.* They will still reappear eventually.
-Daily rerolls in particular, are guaranteed to yield the appropriate trades, and erase any oddities.